 Maybe I sit down with my guitar, or at the piano, and it just seems that I’m trying hard, and meticulously going through how to play music for each individual note and rhythm that I’m playing.

 And after writing some riff for 25 minutes, that I’ve examined in every possible way, I put it into context with a band, and it just…

 …loses it’s zeal.

 The music I wrote seems dead, and lifeless.
 It’s not something that you would get famous on, nonetheless be proud of.

-So how is it that there are days like the one I just described, where you try so hard and get no where, but then you can wake up some mornings and it just seems like the creativity flows out of you, like you just took a course on how to write music?
+So how is it that there are days like the one I just described, where you try so hard and get no where, but then you can wake up some mornings and it just seems like the creativity flows out of you, like you just took a course on music writing?

 You just put your fingers onto the guitar, or your mouth on that saxophone, and every single thing you write is superb.
-You know exactly how to write music that is pleasing to the ear.
+You know exactly how you can write music that is pleasing to the ear.

 In fact, it comes so easily that you aren’t really even sure if it’s very good.
 It couldn’t be good if you wrote it so easily, right?

 (Later in this article I am going to teach you how you can train your brain to write music like this all of the time!)